Death of a Brother

 And Helen.
 Forever and always Helen.
 More than just the spoilt youngest, she was always singled out by our stepfather as his progeny.
 Comfortable in that role, of course, what child of four would not be?
 But this is not her tale.

 June of 1970 was the beginning of an idyllic summer,.
 The short mid-term holiday was to be spent camping in the Kent countryside, twenty minutes from home in the family car, a battered old Ford Anglia Estate.
-We had perfect weather for an adventure in the wilds.
+It was warm but not hot, and we had the endless sunshine of long summer days for our adventure in the wilds.

 With what remained of the day after setting up camp, our mother, a strong swimmer, took it upon herself to teach us to swim.
 Helen was introduced to the water cradled in her arms, and I splashed around in imitation of mother’s confident breaststroke.

 Jeremy’s reaction was unexpected.
 He refused to get in the water despite coaxing from mother and me.
 He would make abortive approaches to the pools edge, only to run off in terror onto the grass.
-Eventually he just watched the family fun unfold in the pool.
+Eventually he just watched the family fun unfold in the pool, attracted by his attraction to us, repelled by the water when he would approach.
 Jeremy was not a water person.
 The afternoon passed without a drop of water on him.

 This was the wild, and in the night the wild came close.
-The eggs left outside the tent for breakfast were mysteriously missing the next morning, we believed stolen by a fox.
-The vixen had taken the whole brown paper bag, only to have it disintegrate by the time she reached the fence.
-We found only the remains of the bag, she had no doubt carried the eggs one at a time to her litter.
+The eggs left outside the tent for breakfast were mysteriously missing the next morning, likely stolen by a fox.
+The vixen had taken the whole brown paper bag, only to have it disintegrate by the time she reached the fence, where we found the remains, She had no doubt carried the eggs one at a time to her litter.

 As soon as the car left, bumping down the rough track, we made off with our freedom.
 We ran from the upper half of the campground, sparsely populated with tents, down the concrete stairs to the pool and lawn in front of the guest house.